horshack-dpreview/GeekbenchAutomationTools/readme.md

     Core #18: Average=1097.16  vs Baseline:  61.95%
     Core #19: Average=1096.33  vs Baseline:  61.90%

-This was run on an i7-12700h, comparing the performance of the six performance cores to to the eight efficiency cores.
-Notice how cores #3 and #4 are the fastest - these represent the "favored cores" on this particular CPU die (see [Intel Turbo Boost 3.0 Technology](https://www.tomshardware.com/reference/intel-favored-cpu-cores-turbo-boost-max-technology-3.0))
+This was run on an i7-12700h, comparing the performance of the six performance cores to the eight efficiency cores.
+Notice how cores #3 and #4 are the fastest - these represent the "favored cores" on this particular CPU die (see [Intel Turbo Boost Max Technology 3.0](https://www.tomshardware.com/reference/intel-favored-cpu-cores-turbo-boost-max-technology-3.0))

-#### Command Line Options
+### Command Line Options
     -c <a-b, x, y>- List of cores #'s to test, x-y range or indiviudal values -e <path>     - Path to geekbench executable
     -r <count>    - Geekbench run count per core (default is 3) -h            - This help display
+Note that because we execute Geekbench with only a single core enabled, both the single and multi-core results from each Geekbench run are effectively single-core tests.
+Because of this, the number of usable test samples for the "average" calculation is 2x the `-r` run count.